perspectivus1/inquirer-gui/sample-web-component-rpc/README.md

 # Inquirer-gui as Web Component using WebSocket RPC
-In this example, simple web application renders inquirer-gui as a web component.
+In this example, a simple web application renders inquirer-gui as a web component.
 It communicates with a WebSocket server via RPC to retrieve a list of inquirer.js questions and to evaluate question methods (e.g. `evaluate()`).

 ## Setup
 ```sh